Using Cognitive Dissonance to Help Us Change Behaviours

-Research shows that commute to work affects our happiness, even more than having a big house.
+Research shows that commuting to work affects our happiness, even more than having a big house.
 Seriously!
 On the other hand, when you think about it, commuting is something we do twice a day, five times a week; it’s no surprise it has such a dramatic negative impact on our happiness.

 4. Spend time with friends and family

-Staying in touch with friends and family is one of the top five regrets of the dying.
+Staying in touch with friends and family is one of the top five regrets of dying.
 But it can also instantly increase your happiness, even if you’re an introvert.
 Among numerous other studies, The Terman study found that relationships and how we help others were important factors in living long, happy lives.

 5. Go outside

 Making time to go outside on a nice day can improve your happiness drastically.
-One study found that spending 20 minutes outside in good weather not only boosted positive mood, but broadened thinking and improved working memory.
+One study found that spending 20 minutes outside in good weather not only boosted positive mood but broadened thinking and improved working memory.

 6. Help others

 Helping others actually makes you happier and more satisfied with your life.
 For example, spending money on other people makes us happier than buying stuff for ourselves.
-Also, volunteering is another way to make other people lives better, but also to improve your own.
+Also, volunteering is another way to make other people’s lives better, but also to improve your own.

 7. Practice smiling

-Smiling itself can help us feel better, but it has even more powerful effect when backed up with positive thoughts.
+Smiling itself can help us feel better, but it has an even more powerful effect when backed up with positive thoughts.
 Even forcing a smile when we don’t feel like it is enough to lift our mood slightly.